Keyboard shortcuts

 # Add states

-engram workflow add-state --name pending --workflow-id <ID>
+engram workflow add-state <ID> --name pending --description "Pending review" --state-type start

-engram workflow add-state --name review --workflow-id <ID>
+engram workflow add-state <ID> --name review --description "Under review" --state-type in_progress

-engram workflow add-state --name approved --workflow-id <ID>
+engram workflow add-state <ID> --name approved --description "Approved" --state-type done --is-final

-engram workflow add-state --name rejected --workflow-id <ID>
+engram workflow add-state <ID> --name rejected --description "Rejected" --state-type done --is-final

 # Add transitions